-Our aim is always to ensure pedestrian and traffic safety.
+Safety for pedestrians is our top priority.
 Please adhere to the rules of the road, including speed limits and cell phone use, especially in the vicinity of our school entrance and drop-off area.
 Arriving early to school or dropping off your child on the surrounding streets and encouraging them to walk to school greatly eases traffic congestion.
-Drop off and pick up of students is permitted only on the south side of our parking lot in the designated areas.
-Pull ahead as far as possible to drop off your child and be aware of other pedestrians as you depart via the outside loop of the parking lot.
+When dropping off and picking up of students please pull ahead as far as possible to drop off your child and be aware of other pedestrians as you depart via the outside loop of the parking lot.
 Double parking and cars stopped without pulling over to pick up and drop off students is not permitted.
 Our parking lot is 10 km/hr. maximum and is locked nightly and on weekends.